AceBurgundy/Python-for-Java/README.md

 # Python for Java

-This is a Java class that represents a Python-style list.
+This is a Java package that allows you to use Python like methods and functions inside Java.

 ## Installation